What Is the Eternal Sin?

 One cannot but be reminded of a comment that the apostle John made regarding those of a similar disposition, “But though he [Christ] had done so many signs before them, yet they believed not on him.”
-Then, after citing Isaiah’s prophecy (53:1) of Israel’s unbelief relative to its Messiah, the apostle continued, “For this cause they could not believe” (emp. added).
-Isaiah then was referenced again (6:10), to the effect that the sin underlying their unbelief was hardness of heart (see John 12:37-41).
+Then, after citing Isaiah’s prophecy (Isa.
+53:1) of Israel’s unbelief relative to its Messiah, the apostle continued, “For this cause they could not believe” (emp. added).
+Isaiah then was referenced again (Jn.
+6:10), to the effect that the sin underlying their unbelief was hardness of heart (see Jn.
+12:37-41).

-The “eternal sin,” therefore, was a wicked mindset that followed these hardened rebels into eternity, where an “eternal judgment” (Hebrews 6:2) would be pronounced.
-Moreover, an “eternal punishment” (Matthew 25:46) of unending remorse would forever haunt them, because there is no post-mortem plan of salvation (Hebrews 9:27).
+The “eternal sin,” therefore, was a wicked mindset that followed these hardened rebels into eternity, where an “eternal judgment” (Heb.
+6:2) would be pronounced.
+Moreover, an “eternal punishment” (Mt.
+25:46) of unending remorse would forever haunt them, because there is no post-mortem plan of salvation (Heb.
+9:27).